cnbbooks/lfe-casting-spels/src/part1/repl.md

 lfe>
 ```

+You'll see some messages about deployment as well as applications being booted up; you can ignore all of those.
-We'll use it more soon, but for now you can try out a little addition:
+For now, though, try out a little addition:

 ```lisp
 lfe> (+ 2 2)